sissbruecker/linkding/docs/API.md

 POST /api/bookmarks/
 ```

 Creates a new bookmark.
 Tags are simply assigned using their names.
+Including
+`is_archived: True` creates a new archived bookmark.

 Example payload: